EducationalTestingService/skll/doc/run_experiment.rst

 :ref:`learning_curve <learning_curve>` task, grid search is not allowed and setting it to ``True`` will generate a warning and be ignored.

+.. note:: In versions of SKLL before v2.0, this option was set to
+          ``False`` by default but that was changed since the benefits of hyperparameter tuning significantly outweight the cost in terms of model fitting time.
+Instead, SKLL must explicly opt out of hyperparameter tuning if they so desire.

 .. _grid_search_folds:

 grid_search_folds *(Optional)*